amraleth/sww/README.md

 # SWW (SchulwegWarnung)
 [![wakatime](https://wakatime.com/badge/github/amraleth/sww.svg)](https://wakatime.com/badge/github/amraleth/sww)

+⚠️ This is just the proof of concept, a full version can be found [here](https://github.com/amraleth/schulwegwarnung) ⚠️

 SchulwegWarnung is a project, that allows parents to view their children's way to school and check for dangerous places and situations they might encounter.